 Finally, forward markets play an essential role in the process of price discovery.
 Without market-based price discovery, traders must act only on their own very limited information.
 This both reduces the efficiency of the market and aids larger players (who, by virtue of their size tend to have more information) in dominating the market.
 Forward price discovery (e.g. through traded futures) in the market diffuses price information throughout the market, as non-public information (e.g. of suppliers) is reflected in futures prices where it is observable to other participants.

-Price discovery can and does occur in both forward markets and spot markets.
-Prices in the two markets are clearly linked, since forward contracts are settled against spot prices, and the production decisions made in response to forward prices affect market prices.
+Typically, price discovery can and does occur in both forward markets and spot markets.
+Prices in the two markets are clearly linked, since forward contracts are sometimes settled against spot prices, and the production decisions made in response to forward prices affect market prices.
 Evidence from the economic analysis of other commodities markets suggests that in most commodity markets the majority of price discovery occurs in forward markets, not in spot markets.

 Policy impediments to forward market development